 History of Amrakhand Mango shrikhand

-India's world-famous traditional curd as a base cuisines are globally known for there excellent tastes.
-These always can't stop you from eating one more bowl and please your pallets and palate buds, Shrikhand, which is with the origin of the Indian Subcontinent, called shrikhand.
+India's world-famous traditional curd as a base cuisines are globally known for their excellent tastes.
+These always can't stop you from eating one more bowl and please your pallets and palate buds.

-Shrikhand is the modified version of Shigran in Marathi or Shikran or Shikrani in Gujarati.
+Shrikhand is the modified version of Shigran in Marathi, Shikran, or Shikrani in Gujarati.
 There is a reference to Shrikhand since before 500 BC.

 Shrikhand's one of the oldest desserts in Indian history.

 Its roots of origin are Mahabharata.
-Where there are ancient stories that Bhim, who was working in the kitchen during there Vanwas he invented a recipe using hung curd as it was the favorite food of Lord Shri Krishna, and hence he named it after lord Shri Krishna, i.e., Shrikhand.
+There are ancient stories that Bhim, who was working in the kitchen during their Van, invented a recipe using hung curd as it was the favorite food of Lord Shri Krishna, and hence he named it after lord Shri Krishna, i.e., Shrikhand.

-Another reference say's that Shrikhand says that there is a reference of Bajirao Peshwa kitchen (Mudpaak Khana, मुदपाक खाना).
+Another reference say's that Shrikhand says that there is a reference to the Bajirao Peshwa kitchen (Mudpaak Khana, मुदपाक खाना).

-Amrakhand a fermented dessert prepared from hung curd or yogurt.
-Great tongue twister, which acts as the best super cooling dessert during the meal in scorching summer as well in all seasons.
+Amrakhand is a fermented dessert prepared from hung curd or yogurt.
 It is a popular Indian traditional dessert.
+A great tongue twister is the best super cooling dessert during the meal in scorching summer and all seasons.

-Since Alphonso Mango loaded with a creamy, buttery sweet taste, Mango Pulp is with tender and delicate texture, little or non-fibrous fruit, with soft and sweet juicy Pulp.
+Since Alphonso Mango is loaded with a creamy, buttery sweet taste, Mango Pulp has a tender and delicate texture, little or non-fibrous fruit, and soft and sweet juicy pulp.

 Alphonso Mango loaded with a creamy taste sweet goes very well with Mango amrakhand.

-Mango Pulp is with tender and delicate texture, little or non-fibrous fruit, with sweet and tangy juicy Pulp.
+Mango Pulp has a tender and delicate texture, little or non-fibrous fruit, and sweet and tangy juicy pulp.